androbaza/PeakLoc/README.md

 PeakLoc.py is the main script.
 Input the path to the data.
 The script will create a folder with the same name as the file and save the localizations there.

 128Gb of RAM is recommended.
-For a recording of 600 seconds, the script will take about 10 minutes to run on a 24-core machine.
+For a full-schip (1280x720) recording of 600 seconds, the script will take about 10 minutes to run on a 24-core machine.